|The European Education Directory|

 Currently at WZW there are more than 3,100 students, with tuition from 80 professors and around 1,700 co-workers.

-WZW is a closed campus on the outskirts of Freising, which means that all lectures and seminars can normally be reached within a few minutes on foot.
+WZW is a closed campus on Freising, which means that all lectures and seminars can normally be reached within a few minutes on foot.
 Three bus stops provide connections to the public transport system, which takes you to the town centre in about five minutes.

 The designation “Green Centre” is related not only to the numerous course-offers, but also to the campus itself.